aymud/memory-mania/README.md

 ├── client/
-├──── public/ - Contains the HTML template and any static assets ├──── src/ - Contains the source code for the React application │     └── components/ - Stores React components used in the application │     ├── pages/ - Different routes for the application │     │   ├── login.jsx
+├──── public/ - Contains the HTML template and any static assets ├──── src/ - Contains the source code for the React application │     └── components/ - Stores React components and their tests used in the application │     ├── pages/ - Different routes for the application │     │   ├── login.jsx
 │     ├── utils/ - Helper functions and classes